-A genset without a properly installed and maintained spark arresting exhaust system can cause a brush or forest fire, and is illegal on federal lands.
-Liability for damage, injury and warranty expense due to the modification of the exhaust system or to use of unapproved parts is the responsibility of the person performing the modification or installing the unapproved parts.
+A genset without a properly installed and maintained spark arresting exhaust system can cause a forest fire.
+It is illegal on federal lands.
+Liability for damage, injury and warranty expense due to the modification of the exhaust system or to the use of unapproved parts is the responsibility of the person performing the modification or installing the unapproved parts.
 Contact an Onan distributor for approved exhaust system parts.

-Note: Block the side and rear exhaust exit openings in the base if the genset is mounted in an enclosure and the Hot Air Recirculation Test (Page 6-2) indicates there is recirculation that could cause the genset to overheat.
+Note: Note: Block the side and rear exhaust exit openings in the base if the genset is mounted in an enclosure and the Hot Air Recirculation Test (Page 6-1) indicates there is recirculation that could cause the genset to overheat.